Double Bass · Jazz · Buenos Aires

 A deep dialogue between composition and improvisation with two key figures of Argentine jazz.

 Musicians who shared projects with Enrique Norris, dedicated to keeping his legacy alive.
+Guests often join in, such as Carlos Lastra, Bárbara Togander, Paula Shocron, Pablo Díaz and Sergio Wagner.

-With Ernesto Jodos and Pedro Cervera
+With Ernesto Jodos and Pedro Cervera (since 2017)

-With J. P. Arredondo and Nicolás Politzer
+With J. P. Arredondo and Nicolás Politzer (since 2025)

-Two trios that explore interaction, improvisation and a personal take on standards.
+Trios that explore interaction, improvisation and a personal take on standards.

 Featured